antonioscardace/ISIC-2019-v2/README.md

 The Dataset was divided into a Training Set **(85%)**, and a Test Set **(15%)**.<br/>
 I did Data Augmentation on the Training Set to improve the model performance.

 I implemented a CNN composed of 4 Convolutional Layers and 3 Fully Connected Layers.
 To reduce the overfitting risk, I used Dropout layers before the first two FC layers.
-Batch Normalization is also used before each layer, except the last, to accelerate the model convergence.<br/>
+Batch Normalization is also used before each layer, except the last, to accelerate the model convergence.
-To improve the model performance, I had to choose two essential components.
-As a loss function, I used the Cross-Entropy function.
-Instead, as an optimizer, I used the Stochastic Gradient Descent (SGD), which is computationally much less expensive than the typical Gradient Descent.

 The final model has an accuracy of **78.41%** on the Test Set.<br/>
 Anyway, the most significant class, Malignant Tumors, is the most precise (**88.57%**).